-Compensation Program for Fiscal 2022
+Compensation Program for Fiscal 2023

-For fiscal 2022, our non-employee directors were compensated in accordance with the following program guidelines:
+For fiscal 2023, our non-employee directors were compensated in accordance with the following program guidelines, which were informed by the results of a market benchmark study conducted by our compensation committee's consultant in 2023:

-- an annual stock retainer in the form of restricted stock (subject to a vesting period generally coinciding with one year of service on our Board) granted to each non-employee director with a grant date fair value of \$110,000; - an annual cash retainer of \$50,000 payable in quarterly installments to each non-employee director; and - an additional annual cash retainer of \$12,500 payable in quarterly installments to our lead director and the chairs of our Audit and NC&G Committees.
+- an annual stock retainer in the form of restricted stock (subject to a vesting period generally coinciding with one year of service on our Board) granted to each non-employee director with a grant date fair value of \$115,000 (which was increased from an annual stock retainer with a grant date fair value of \$110,000 for fiscal 2022): - an annual cash retainer of \$65,000 payable in quarterly installments to each non-employee director (which was increased from an annual cash retainer of \$50,000 for fiscal 2022); - an additional annual cash retainer of \$25,000 payable in quarterly installments to our lead director (which was increased from an additional cash retainer of \$12,500 for fiscal 2022); and - an additional annual cash retainer of \$20,000 payable in quarterly installments to the chairs of our Audit and NC&G Committees (which was increased from an additional cash retainer of \$12,500 for fiscal 2022).

 To further facilitate our directors increasing their ownership of our stock, our non-employee directors are given the option to elect to receive their annual cash retainers in the form of a one-time restricted stock grant having a grant date fair value equal to the retainer.
-For fiscal 2022, two of our non-employee directors elected to receive their cash retainers in the form of restricted stock.
+For fiscal 2023, two of our non-employee directors elected to receive their cash retainers in the form of restricted stock.

 Under our Deferred Compensation Plan, our non-employee directors are eligible to defer receipt of up to 100% of their cash retainers.
 Non-employee directors are permitted to "invest" their deferred fees among a platform of investment options that are available to our eligible employees who participate in the plan.
 Our Deferred Compensation Plan is an unfunded, non-qualified deferred compensation plan, and participants' account balances are subject to the claims of our company's creditors.
 In the event that our company becomes insolvent, participants in the plan would be unsecured general creditors with respect to their account balances, which we believe further aligns the interests of our participating directors with the long-term interests of our shareholders.
-Because our Deferred Compensation Plan does not provide above-market, fixed rates of return, earnings under the plan are not included in the table below under "-Director Compensation for Fiscal 2022."
-One of our non-employee directors elected to participate in our Deferred Compensation Plan during fiscal 2022.
+Because our Deferred Compensation Plan does not provide above-market, fixed rates of return, earnings under the plan are not included in the table below under "-Director Compensation for Fiscal 2023."
+One of our non-employee directors elected to participate in our Deferred Compensation Plan during calendar year 2023.

 Director compensation is paid for the 12-month period commencing with each annual meeting of shareholders.
-Accordingly, the fiscal 2022 director compensation program described above applies to the period starting with the 2022 annual meeting held on June 14, 2022 and concluding with this year's annual meeting and does not coincide with our 2022 fiscal year for which director compensation is reported in the table below under "-Director Compensation for Fiscal 2022."
+Accordingly, the fiscal 2023 director compensation program described above applies to the period starting with the 2023 annual meeting held on June 13, 2023 and concluding with this year's annual meeting and does not coincide with our 2023 fiscal year for which director compensation is reported in the table below under "-Director Compensation for Fiscal 2023."